cobaltt7/configs/README.md

 ```

 You can remove any objects that end up with an empty `files` array.
+Make sure that the scripts stay
+in this order.
+Otherwise, you might get some false-positive errors.

-4. Add project-specific configuration (such as `ecmaVersion`).
+1. Add project-specific configuration (such as `ecmaVersion`).
 (You should not need to add more
    rules; it'd probably be better to update the plugin in that case).

-5. Add an npm script to lint your code:
+2. Add an npm script to lint your code:

 ```json
 "lint:eslint": "eslint --fix ."